Skip Navigation

 Biography

-Christine Lee is a scientist in the terrestrial hydrology group who focuses on applications of remote sensing to water quality, water resources, and ecosystems management.
+Christine Lee’s research focuses on applications of remote sensing to water quality, water resources, and ecosystems management utilizing a multi-sensor approach.
 Christine Lee joined JPL in 2014 after working for 2 years at NASA Headquarters in the Applied Sciences Program through the American Association for the Advancement of Science (AAAS) Science and Technology Fellowship Program.

 Education